marthenlt/graalvm-native-image-spring-petclinic/readme.md

 Spring Boot has their spring-graalvm-native experimental project here https://github.com/spring-projects-experimental/spring-graalvm-native

-My repo is fork of it with some enhancements.
+My repo is a fork of it with some additional enhancements.

-Below are the enhacements I did.
+Below are the enhacements that I did.

 ## Suported Databases